-Kia Ora, I’m Orphée Mickalad!
+Kia Ora, I’m Orphée Mickalad

 It has been my honour to serve Palmerston North as a City Councillor since my election in February 2021.
-The mandate I received then was a clear call for dedicated action on cleaner rivers, more affordable housing, better accessible infrastructure, and a strong local economy – priorities that have remained at the forefront of my work for Palmerstonians.
+The mandate I received then was a clear call for dedicated action on cleaner rivers, more affordable housing, better accessible infrastructure, and a strong local economy, priorities that have remained at the forefront of my work for Palmerstonians.

-As we now look towards the local body elections this September/October, the coming weeks will be pivotal.
-My focus shifts to actively engaging with you, residents from across the city, to discuss how we can continue to build on the progress we've made and address the challenges and opportunities that lie ahead.
+The coming weeks and months will be pivotal.
+My focus now expands as I seek to actively engage with you, residents from across our entire city, to discuss a comprehensive vision for how we can continue to build on the progress we've made and address the challenges and opportunities that lie ahead for Palmy.

-Tēnā rawa atu koe. 🙏🏾
+Tena rawa atu koe. 🙏🏾

 Progress is never a straight line.